blackbhc/refactor/development-manual/development.md

   - constructor: with one argument `galotfa::parameter::para&`, which is a reference to the parameter class.
   - some container of the analysis results, which will be used to restore the results from different analysis modules.
-  - `recv_data(...)`: the API between the companion of the `monitor.push_data(...)` that receive the data from the monitor and deliver the real analysis parts.
   - There are two versions of this function, one of which support the potential tracer.
-  - At the end of the function, the `run_once` function will be called to analysis the data at one synchronized time step.
-  - Actually, the `monitor.push_data(...)` function is an inline function that just call this function, to define them as separate functions is just for better readability of the codes.
-  - `start()`: start up the analysis engine, which will allocate the memory for the analysis results and set some status flags.
-  - `stop()`: stop the analysis engine, which will free some status flags and resources.
   - the analysis wrappers (list in the API section): use the parameters to call the pure functions, which is implemented in the real analysis modules, to finish the on-the-fly analysis, and then update the analysis results that returned by the pure functions.
-  - `run_once(...)`: the API to call the calculator to analysis of the data at one synchronized time step.
-    This function is a wrapper of the previous APIs and will be automatically called by the `recv_data` function.
-  - `feedback(...)`: return the analysis results' pointers to the monitor, due to the limitation of static type, the pointers will be stored in a vector of `void*` type, which will be converted to the real type in the monitor.
-Keep this in mind when you want to add a new analysis module, and be careful to use the pointers in the vector.
+  - `feedback(...)`: return the analysis results' pointers to the monitor, which is stored in a struct `analysis_results`, of which every member pointer is a pointer to the analysis results or `nullptr` if such analysis module is not activated.

+    <font color=red>NOTE</font>: such pointers only point to the analysis results' container, so its data
-    <font color=red>Note</font>: such pointers' data will be overwritten in the each synchronized time step, so the
-    monitor should save the data immediately after the `feedback` function is called.
+    will be overwritten in the next analysis step.
+To correctly output the analysis results, the monitor should push the results to the `writer` immediately after the `feedback` function is called.

 ### `src/tools` <a id="src_tools"></a> <a href="#list_of_modules"><font size=4>(src list)</font></a>